 Favorite takeaway: A strong introduction will get investors to pay attention.
 Their deck starts out with a clear message, which was that “owning more devices doesn’t make your life easier”.
 I can’t help but pay attention to how this company will help.

-Castle is a startup that lets rental owners put their properties on autopilot.
+Castle was a startup that let rental owners put their properties on autopilot.
 This was the deck Castle used to raise $270,000 for their startup.

 Favorite takeaway: Great design and easy to digest.

 30. Sequoia Capital pitch deck

 Sequoia Capital is one of the leading investment firms in Silicon Valley.
 This deck is a template they recommend following.

 Favorite takeaway: It’s like having the keys to the kingdom.
 You don’t have to guess what this investment giant is looking for.
 They tell you straight away.

 When Uber hit the scene, they fundamentally reimagined urban transportation.
 Their pitch deck tells this audacious story perfectly.
 Simple yet impactful, it illustrates the problem of expensive taxis and car services, then introduces Uber as the affordable, tech-driven solution.

 They use stark data points to highlight the financial opportunity, a vital touch for potential investors.

 As you create your pitch, remember Uber’s two key strengths: painting a clear problem-solution scenario and using compelling data to underscore their market potential.
 This strategy not only shows understanding of their market but also communicates their transformative vision effectively.